alvar21/LinkBroker_3231/README.md

 4. Ensuring linkages only link for the number of software licences a developer has (Danielle)
 5. Proving Developers' licences to Software Houses without revealing it to Link Broker (Michael)
 6. Develop Software House program - encapsulates point 4 (Danielle)
+7. Baseline for Link Broker and Software House

 ####Pre-requisites
 - openssl (public/private key encryption, connection to specified host)